-Unlike the cenotes within the archeological area, this is a cenote that you can go swimming in.
-With long hanging vines reaching down to the Azul water, it’s not only magnificent to look at, but it’s absolutely refreshing in the Yucatan heat.
+Unlike the cenotes within the archeological area, this is a cenote where swimming is allowed.
+With long hanging vines reaching down to the Azul water, it’s not only magnificent to look at, it’s also absolutely refreshing in the Yucatan heat.

 Tips for Visiting Chichen Itza